-A breakup can be a challenging a period.
-Its a grief for the loss of relationship, intimacy, future hopes.
-But when we fail to grieve for this loss or attend to the difficult feelings by indulging in all the wrongs ways for us, we never really get over our ex.
+A breakup can be a challenging period.
+It’s a grief for the loss of relationship, intimacy, future hopes.
+But when we fail to grieve for this loss or attend to the difficult feelings by indulging in all the wrong ways for us, we never really get over our ex.

 What has become difficult to deal with a breakup is the presence of our ex all over our life, thanks to social media.
 It is difficult to grieve over a breakup when your ex is there but never close enough to live the past again.

 You can see them acting miserable, or worse see them moving on with someone or something else.